zenden2k/KeeneticRainmeterPlugin/README.md

 # KeeneticRainmeterPlugin
-Keenetic router's speed graph directly on your Windows desktop
+A speed graph for Keenetic routers, displayed directly on your Windows desktop.

 ![KeeneticRainmeterPlugin screenshot](https://i.imgur.com/UhVCydL.png)

 ## Installation

-First you have to install [Rainmeter](https://www.rainmeter.net/) on your computer.
-Then download and install .rmskin file which is available in the [Releases](https://github.com/zenden2k/KeeneticRainmeterPlugin/releases) section.
+First, you need to install [Rainmeter](https://www.rainmeter.net/) on your computer.
+Then, download and install the `.rmskin` file, which is available in the [Releases](https://github.com/zenden2k/KeeneticRainmeterPlugin/releases) section.

-After installation you should specify password of your Keenetic user in "Rainmeter.data" file (which is placed by default in "C:\Users\user\AppData\Roaming\Rainmeter" folder).
+After installation, you should specify the password for your Keenetic user in the `Rainmeter.data` file (which is located by default in the `C:\Users\user\AppData\Roaming\Rainmeter` folder).
-Also you can specify the username and URL of the router web interface.
+You can also specify the username and the URL of the router's web interface.

 ```ini
 [KeeneticPlugin]